 There are two methods for doing full sea salt solution soaks.
 The easy way is to saturate a series of clean cotton balls with a saline-based piercing aftercare spray.
 Just spritz a cotton ball until it's thoroughly soaked, hold it against one side of your ear piercing for about 30 seconds, throw it away, repeat on the other side of your ear piercing with a fresh cotton ball, and continue going back and forth with freshly-soaked cotton balls until you've applied saline solution to your ear piercing for a total of five minutes.
 Repeat this process twice a day, at least for the first few weeks of the ear piercing healing process and any time you experience an ear piercing problem.
 If the skin around your ear piercing gets overly dry, you can add a single drop of tea tree oil, which is a natural moisturizer, to each cotton ball before applying it to your ear piercing.

 Alternatively, you can prepare homemade sea salt solution to use for your full soaks.
-You'll need sterile water, quality sea salt like Recovery Aftercare Sea Salt From the Dead Sea (not table salt, which contains iodine), and tea tree oil, if desired.
+You'll need sterile water, quality sea salt like Recovery Sea Salt from the Dead Sea (not table salt, which contains iodine), and tea tree oil, if desired.
 You can sterilize tap water by boiling it for five minutes, or you can buy sterile water.
 You can also purchase Recovery Aftercare Sea Salt and Tea Tree Oil Combo Packs to save money on both ingredients, if you plant to utilize both.
-Once you have your ingredients gathered up, measure out one cup of sterile water, stir in 1/4 teaspoon of sea salt, and mix in 2-3 drops of tea tree oil, as desired.
+Once you have your ingredients gathered up, measure out one cup of sterile water, stir in 1/4 teaspoon of sea salt, and mix in 2–3 drops of tea tree oil, as desired.
 To soak a cartilage piercing, saturate cotton balls in the solution and apply them to your ear piercing one-at-a-time until you've soaked your piercing for five minutes.
 If you've just gotten an earlobe piercing, you can fill a shot glass or other small container with sea salt solution, hold it up to your earlobe, and let your whole lobe soak in the solution for five minutes instead of using cotton balls.
 If it will make it easier for you to keep up with your twice-a-day soaks, you can make up larger batches of sea salt solution and store it in a sealed container for easy use whenever you need it.

 There are a handful of problems you could potentially experience during the ear piercing healing process.
 It's a good idea to familiarize yourself with these potential issues so that you can address them quickly if you experience any of them.